plone/docs_2.0/blueprint.md

 ### Hosting

+We will use the new k8 cluster for hosting.

 k8 recognizes if there is an new image available and automatically downloads and switched (blue-green) to the new image.

 ## Helper Tools

+tbc

 ### Henry